compactmatterlab/active-filament-networks/2024/Readme.txt

 Line 16:
 - Average number of kinesin motors per microtubule-microtubule interaction: It is suggested to use a value somewhere in the range of 0.1 - 1.
 This is the average value, and the actual value for each MT-MT interaction will be selected randomly from a poisson distribution.
 Note that each MT has the potential to interact with other MT's that are up to 4 grid locations away.
 - Percentage of kinesin motors that are active: This value must be between 0 and 1 (decimal percentage).
 Active motors exert forces on microtubules, while passive motors crosslink microtubules together.
-- Number of myosin motors per actin-actin interaction: It is suggested to use a value in the range of 0.1 - 10.
+- Average number of myosin motors per actin-actin interaction: It is suggested to use a value somewhere in the range of 0.1 - 10.
+This is the average value, and the actual value for each actin-actin interaction will be selected randomly from a poisson distribution.
 Note that each actin filament has the potential to interact with other actin filaments that are up to 4 grid locations away.

 Line 17:
 - Gamma_crosslink for microtubules and gamma_crosslink for actin filaments: These parameters represent crosslinking proteins.
 The value is applied to each MT-MT or actin-actin interaction.
 Note that each filament has the potential to interact with other filaments that are up to 4 grid locations away.
 This parameter is sensitive to the quantities of kinesin and myosin motors in the system.
 It is suggested to start somewhere in the range of 1 - 100 pN*s/nm/fil.